I can’t wait to share this recipe with you today! I’m so in love with these little shampoo bars.

-Note: This blog post contains links to Bramble Berry, which means if you click on one of them and buy something, I earn a small commission for sending a customer their way.
-(Affiliate links help keep this site ad-free and lets me keep doing what I do, so I appreciate those clicks!) :)
+Note: Some links on this website are affiliate links, which means if you click on one of them and buy something, I earn a small commission for sending a customer their way.
+Affiliate links provide an income for this site, while keeping it ad free. :)

 For this recipe, I started with my usual base of Olive Oil (a basic soap making oil with emollient properties) and Coconut Oil (adds lather and hardness).
 If you’re allergic to coconut oil, try using babassu oil instead.